Teradata MVC, BLC, Or Both?

 Interaction of BLC and MVC

-For MVC, the columns or compression were chosen so that practically everything is compressed away.
+In MVC, the columns and compression were carefully selected to ensure that nearly everything is compressed.

 SET QUERY_BAND = 'BLOCKCOMPRESSION=NO;' FOR SESSION;